thamluong/rails-stripped/README.md

 # README #

+## Our Sponsor

+This project is sponsored by Zepho Inc. If you are interested in learning TDD in Ruby, you can redeem the coupon here: https://www.udemy.com/learn-test-driven-development-in-ruby/?couponCode=svr

-==Articles with Step by Step Instructions
+## Articles with Step by Step Instructions

 - [Recurring Billing using Stripe API](http://rubyplus.com/articles/941 'Stripe')
 - [Stripe Recurring Billing Part 2](http://rubyplus.com/articles/961 'Stripe')